e440/data-analysis/README.md

 		woman_w = 'fat'
 	if man_w == 'fat' and woman_w == 'fat':
 		fat_fat += 1
+# find children of fat parents and see if they are fat
 		kids = people[m[0]]['children']
 		for kid in kids:
 			kids_from_fats += 1